 The Ensemble performances reflect the diversity of the students' personal and cultural backgrounds.
 Just as students come from Brooklyn and Hong Kong, our pieces range in style from Hip-Hop to Chinese ballet.
 The students' have performed traditional Thai dances; African-influenced dances; Flamenco; traditional Korean dance, and Classical Indian dance.

-Find out more about the upcoming spring concert, InfraRed, including ticket information, here.
+Find out more about the upcoming concert, Impulse, including ticket information, here.

 Also, the Ensemble has jointly created and performed the following: a dance whose centerpiece was a giant on-stage wall; a dance about mothers and daughters performed to texts written by the dancers; and a piece about adolescence performed to taped conversations of students talking among themselves.